MicrosoftDocs/memdocs/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 ## <a name="bkmk_o365_lang"></a> Add languages for Office 365 update downloads
-You can add support for Configuration Manager to download updates for any languages that are supported by Office 365, regardless of whether they're supported in Configuration Manager.
+You can add support for Configuration Manager to download updates for any languages that are supported by Office 365.

 ### Download updates for additional languages in version 1902
 <!--3555955-->